somekindofdesign/you-sunk-my-battleship/README.md

 ## Testing
 <p>This project was validated using PEP8 for Python 3.
 PEP8 is the industry standard that provides guidelines for styling Python code.
 It helps to keep programmes written in Python legible and maintainable.</p>
-<p>It should be noted that as the ships on the boards are raondomly generated, it is difficult to test real game play of a winning game, especially with real users.</p>
+<p>It should be noted that as the ships on the boards are randomly generated, it is difficult to test real game play of a winning game, especially with real users.</p>
 <br>

 ### Gitpod
-<p>Using Gitpod as my worksapce provided additional support when building this game.
+<p>Using Gitpod as my workspace provided additional support when building this game.
 It flags errors and potential areas to improve as the user writes the code.
 This was particularly useful for ensuring indentation and line length were up to PEP8 standard as the project developed.</p>
 <br>

 ### Online PEP8 checkers
-<p>In addition to Gitpod, I used several online tools such as <a href="https://extendsclass.com/python-tester.html">Extends Class</a> to back up my validation.
-However, a couple of them were dated and checking against older Python versions.
+<p>In addition to Gitpod, several online tools such as <a href="https://extendsclass.com/python-tester.html">Extends Class</a> were used to back up Gitpod validation during development.
+However, some of them were dated and checking against older Python versions.
 This initially caused some confusion as they flagged code that was currently correct, such as the use of f-strings.
-Once I realised my mistake a rechecked using the appropriate version and found no significant errors.</p>
+Once the error was realised, the project was rechecked using an appropriate version and found no significant errors.</p>
 <br>

 ### UAT
 <p>The game was tested in person with two users using a different device for each user.
 Without access to Apple devices, both used devices running Windows 10 using the Gitpod terminal.
 Users were encouraged to enter incorrect data.
 There were no issues found with the game play or how it was executed.</p>

-### Code Institute / Heroku
+### Code Institute Python Linter
-<p>final testing, mostly line lengths</p>
+<p>The Code Institute Python Linter was used as the final phase of testing before deployment.
+It showed some line lengths that could be improved and new variable or split lines were used to shorten them. !!!The project was tested again after deployment...!!!</p>
 <br>

 ## Deployment
 <p>This project was deployed using <a href="https://dashboard.heroku.com/apps">Heroku</a> Cloud Platform.
-It uses the Code Institute Python template repo to assist with successful deployment, as per project recommendations.
+It uses the <a href="https://github.com/Code-Institute-Org/python-essentials-template">Code Institute Python template repo</a> to assist with successful deployment, as per project recommendations.
 To replicate the deployment, please follow the below steps.</p>

 ### Steps for Deployment
 <ul>